onecloudemoji/onecloudemoji.github.io/_posts/2019-07-03-diablo-on-linux.md

 Obviously we want to actually generate our files so we can compile the game.

-Once this is done run ````make```` which will take about two or so minutes, then copy your diabdat.mpq file which you put into a safe place into the build folder, and run devilutionx
+Once this is done run ````make```` which will take about two or so minutes, then copy your diabdat.mpq file which you put into a safe place into the build folder.
+Make sure you rename it with entirely lowercase characters, because it says so.

+Now we run devilutionx and feel like a goddamn Sorcerer.
+Although I do not recommend that class if you havent played the game in a while; skill is necessary.

 It takes literal minutes following this recipe.. but the errors were numerous when I was fumbling my way through this process half cut and on a distro entirely unsuited for anything other than boot2roots, literally one day after the video from MVG was uploaded; there was no one else doing this then.